 DTC allows brands to control their messaging and how their products are presented to consumers.
 L’Oreal has leveraged DTC to launch their Technology Incubator, which allows consumers to personalize products and the brand to be perceived as innovative.

-4. Subscription pricing
+4. Subscription pricing will remain popular

 One major move to safeguard profitability is to have a solid pricing strategy.
 The e-commerce space is rife with deals and discounts, and competing in this arena can harm product margins.